 Sharla PaulHead of School

-Sharla Paul (pronouns are she/her/hers) is Urban Prairie's Head of School, a new leadership position created in Spring of 2019 and approved by the Board in June of 2019 as part of Urban Prairie's 2019-20 governance restructuring.
-A founding board member, Sharla has a decade of experience as a leader at Urban Prairie.
+Sharla Paul (pronouns are she/her/hers) is Urban Prairie's Head of School, a new leadership position created in Spring of 2019 and approved by the Board in June of 2019 as part of the 2019-20 governance restructuring.
+A founding board member, Sharla, has a decade of experience as a leader at Urban Prairie.
 She fostered the strategic planning initiatives to establish long-term financial modeling, to build reserves, and to create our middle-school-into-high-school plan, and led the school's long-term facility search, culminating in a $600k capital campaign and our 13th and Ashland home.
 Sharla’s experience in education communications and planning includes her work for the University of Chicago, which has won a Grand Gold Award from the Council for the Advancement and Support of Education.
-In 2019 she wrote the project plan for the National HeadStart Association to draft ethical guidelines for Artificial Intelligence and technology in early childhood education, and she serves on the year-long working group for that initiative.
+In 2019 she wrote the National HeadStart Association project plan to draft ethical guidelines for Artificial Intelligence and technology in early childhood education, and she serves on the year-long working group for that initiative.
 Sharla enjoys river paddling, bicycling by the lake, and backpacking in the Olympic Peninsula.
-She has three sons, including a UPWS alumnus in high school and students in the graduating classes of 2016 & 2020 and a student in the graduating class of 2023.
+She has three sons, including two UPWS alumni from the graduating classes of 2016 & 2020 and a student in the graduating class of 2023.

 Valerie FairchildBoard Member